Queensland: 20th century

-In 1905, women voted in state elections for the first time.
+In 1905 women voted in state elections for the first time.
 The state's first university, the University of Queensland, was established in Brisbane in 1909.
 In 1911, the first alternative treatments for polio were pioneered in Queensland and remain in use across the world today.

 World War I had a major impact on Queensland.
 Over 58,000 Queenslanders fought in World War I and over 10,000 of them died.

 Australia's first major airline, Qantas (originally standing for "Queensland and Northern Territory Aerial Services"), was founded in Winton in 1920 to serve outback Queensland.

-In 1922, Queensland abolished the Queensland Legislative Council, becoming the only Australian state with a unicameral parliament.
+In 1922 Queensland abolished the Queensland Legislative Council, becoming the only Australian state with a unicameral parliament.

-In 1935, cane toads were deliberately introduced to Queensland from Hawaii in an unsuccessful attempt to reduce the number of French's cane and greyback cane beetles that were destroying the roots of sugar cane plants, which are integral to Queensland's economy.
+In 1935 cane toads were deliberately introduced to Queensland from Hawaii in an unsuccessful attempt to reduce the number of French's cane and greyback cane beetles that were destroying the roots of sugar cane plants, which are integral to Queensland's economy.
 The toads have remained an environmental pest since that time.
 In 1962, the first commercial production of oil in Queensland and Australia began at Moonie.

-During World War II, Brisbane became central to the Allied campaign when the AMP Building (now called MacArthur Central) was used as the South West Pacific headquarters for General Douglas MacArthur, chief of the Allied Pacific forces, until his headquarters were moved to Hollandia in August 1944.
+During World War II Brisbane became central to the Allied campaign when the AMP Building (now called MacArthur Central) was used as the South West Pacific headquarters for General Douglas MacArthur, chief of the Allied Pacific forces, until his headquarters were moved to Hollandia in August 1944.
 In 1942, during the war, Brisbane was the site of a violent clash between visiting US military personnel and Australian servicemen and civilians, which resulted in one death and hundreds of injuries.
 This incident became known colloquially as the Battle of Brisbane.

 The end of World War II saw a wave of immigration from across Europe, with many more immigrants coming from southern and eastern Europe than in previous decades.

-In the latter decades of the 20th century, the humid subtropical climate—regulated by the availability of air conditioning—saw Queensland become a popular destination for migrants from interstate.
+In the later decades of the 20th century, the humid subtropical climate—regulated by the availability of air conditioning—saw Queensland become a popular destination for migrants from interstate.
 Since that time, Queensland has continuously seen high levels of migration from the other states and territories of Australia.

+In 1966, Lyndon B. Johnson became the first U.S. president to visit Queensland.
+During his visit, he met with Australia prime minister Harold Holt.

 The end of the White Australia policy in 1973 saw the beginning of a wave of immigration from around the world, and most prominently from Asia, which continues to the present.

-In 1981, the Great Barrier Reef off Queensland's northeast coast, one of the world's largest coral reef systems, was declared a UNESCO World Heritage Site.
+In 1981 the Great Barrier Reef off Queensland's northeast coast, one of the world's largest coral reef systems, was declared a UNESCO World Heritage Site.